New Kent County Area Attractions

 Like most ground in the county, the farm is rich in history.
 Local relic hunters have validated its service as a Civil War encampment for both Union and Confederate forces during the lengthy Peninsula Campaign.

-The Inn at New Kent Winery is a survivor; its roots date to the early 1700’s when the original owners settled in New Kent.
+The Vineyard Estate at New Kent Winery is a survivor; its roots date to the early 1700’s when the original owners settled in New Kent.

 Her fields were active training grounds for the Civil War's 3rd Virginia Cavalry Company F (New Kent Light Dragoons) and other Confederate troops throughout the war.
 When you walk her trails, you cannot help but step back into time.